mannynotfound/sjw.js/README.md

 # sjw.js

-A tool for automatically finding problematic users on Twitter.com
+A tool for automatically finding abusive and problematic users on Twitter.com

 ## inspo

-Currently powering an experiment with face detection API, im listening to twitter stream for the "n word" and running face detection against the tweeter's profile pic.
-If a face belonging to a white person is found, the user is saved to a database and an automated screenshot of the tweet is tweeted by [@sjw_js](https://twitter.com/sjw_js) for permanent documentation.
+Originally an experiment to use facial recognition to find white people saying the "n word", the goal is to expand the amount of recognizable social contexts and document them.
+By using a primative keyword matching system a large net is cast over Twitter streams that can then be fed into smarter algorithms and reveal mystic truths.

+## process

+* Tweet with trigger words detected
+* Facial recognition run on avatar
+* If face detected, check for offending traits & context
+* If problematic, take an automated screenshot + store (tweet object)[https://dev.twitter.com/overview/api/tweets] in database
+* Curate tweets manually or run ML suite against database
+* Tweet the best screenshots & findings at [@sjw.js](https://twitter.com/sjw_js)

 ## usage